 The effects of coffee on health are controversial.
 Despite what you’ve heard, there are many good things to say about coffee.
 It is rich in antioxidants and reduces the risk of many diseases.

 However, it also contains caffeine, a stimulant that can cause problems for some people and stop sleep.
-This article examines coffee and its effects on health in detail, examining both the positive and the negative aspects.
+This article examines the effects of coffee on health in detail, examining both the positive and the negative aspects.